 3. Romanian Customs and Folklore Traditions (lower intermediate): a workshop destined to those interested in traditional culture, in folklore and ethnographical aspects.

 4. Multimedia workshop (beginners): the workshop is conceived as an appendix to the A1 (beginners) classes.
 During the workshop, the students will listen to both standard textbook recordings and to fragments of real radio or TV shows.
 Based on these samples, the students will learn, analyze and acquire new linguistic structures.

 D. Romanian Films with English Subtitles

-Films run two or three times a week at the university.
-Due to the English subtitles, the films are destined to all students, irrespective of their language level.
+A motion picture will be shown in the same building where courses take place.
+Due to the English subtitles, the movie is addressed to all students, irrespective of their language level.
 We included in our selection the latest productions of the Romanian film directors, distinguished in the most important international festivals (Cristian Mungiu, Cristi Puiu, Corneliu Porumboiu, Cătălin Mitulescu, Cristian Nemescu, Florin Şerban ş.a.)

 The cultural programme includes museum visits, walks in the park (the Botanical Garden, Herăstrău Park), a musical evening, Bucharest sightseeing and outskirts, two one-day trips organized during the weekends.

 The organizers offer a welcome cocktail and a goodbye one.
 Students are kindly invited to organize one multicultural evening, during which to present images, specific customs and traditions, local objects, food and drinks (if possible) from their countries of origin.

 The Romanian Language Courses, lectures and workshops are held at the Faculty of Letters, Edgar Quinet Street no.5-7, (www.litere.ro).